leo92kgred/tf2ss_se/README.md

-# about tf2ss second edition
+# tf2ss second edition
+You can get following result in Octave 9.20.

-# tf2ss function returns unstable system.
+## tf2ss function returns unstable system.

 Transfer function and state space model obtained by tf2ss function failed in the impulse response.